-34 The comparison of actual to adjusted bad assets indicates the amount of SPH's Bad Assets that are being held for operating (rather than investment purposes) in that "adjusted" Bad Assets eliminates amounts attributable to holdings in Intended Majority or Primarily Controlled Holdings.

-35 While SPH recognizes that sales of bad assets may generate bad income for purposes of the Income Test (despite such sales being critical to SPH's ability to conform to the Asset Tests), income related to a transaction would impact the Income Test only for the quarter of, and the three quarters following, the transaction.
-If SPH determines that it must rely on Rule 3a-1 under the Act following the Relief Period, SPH will meet each of the Rule 3a-1 Tests.

-36 On July 15, 2009, SPH owned 50.4% of BNS's common shares.

-On July 15, 2009, SPH owned 32.8% of WHX's common shares.
+- The comparison of actual to adjusted bad assets indicates the amount of SPH's Bad Assets that are being held for operating (rather than investment purposes) in that "adjusted" Bad Assets eliminates amounts attributable to holdings in Intended Majority or Primarily Controlled Holdings. - While SPH recognizes that sales of bad assets may generate bad income for purposes of the Income Test (despite such sales being critical to SPH's ability to conform to the Asset Tests), income related to a transaction would impact the Income Test only for the quarter of, and the three quarters following, the transaction.
+If SPH determines that it must rely on Rule 3a-1 under the Act following the Relief Period, SPH will meet each of the Rule 3a-1 Tests. - On July 15, 2009, SPH owned 50.4% of BNS's common shares and 84.9% as of December 31, 2011.
+A portion of SPH's increase in ownership resulted from a reverse stock split in which certain other shareholders lost their stake.
+In February 2011, BNS acquired Sun Well Services, Inc., an oil services company.
+On February 13, 2012 BNS and Steel Excel, in which SPH holds approximately a 40% interest, announced that they are engaged in preliminary discussions regarding a possible acquisition by Steel Excel of BNS.
+BNS has appointed a special committee of its independent directors to consider the transaction on behalf of its unaffiliated stockholders.
+Steel Excel has appointed a special committee of independent directors to consider and negotiate the transaction.
+No assurances can be given that an agreement between the parties can be reached or, if an agreement is reached, that any such transaction will be completed. - On July 15, 2009, SPH owned 32.8% of HNH's common shares and 55.5% as of December 31, 2011.
 As demonstrated by the Chart on page 12 of this Application, conversion of an SPH Company to a primarily controlled company or a majority owned subsidiary, as applicable, can significantly improve SPH's position under the Numerical Tests as, (i) pre-conversion, SPH's interests in such an SPH Company are treated as bad assets while, (ii) post-conversion, SPH's interests in that SPH Company are treated as good assets.
-For this reason, and because an increase in the level of control over an SPH Company may improve SPH's ability to engage in relevant business lines through the SPH Company, SPH's transition planning has sought to identify opportunities to acquire increased levels of control over SPH Companies.
+For this reason, and because an increase in the level of control over an SPH Company may improve SPH's ability to engage in relevant business lines through the SPH Company, SPH's efforts have sought to identify opportunities to acquire increased levels of control over SPH Companies.
 SPH has, since July 15, 2009, acquired significant additional interests in SPH Companies that have been identified by SPH as Intended Majority Holdings.